tkrishp/JMLLib/README.md

 # JMLLib (Java Machine Learning Library)
 A Java library for building supervised learning models - regression & classification.
-This library is currently in progress and will support following models
+This library is currently in progress and when complete, it will support following models -

 1. Linear Regression